 I know people who have completed it in 6 hours, but you will need to be fast.

 The entrance sign advises not to start the hike after 10 am to ensure you have enough daylight to get out.
 As usual with hiking, the earlier you start, the better.

 Do you need a guide for boiling lake?

-There is so much thermal activity going on here, and if you don’t know where to step, you could easily break through the ground and step in hot water that could leave you with severe burns!
+There is so much thermal activity going on here, and if you don’t know where to step, you could easily break through the ground, and stepping in hot water could leave you with severe burns!

 I know people who have hiked this trail without a guide, but I wouldn’t recommend it.

 If you’re looking for a guide for boiling lake, contact Chadi on Instagram.
 He was our guide and made the experience so enjoyable, with several surprises along the way!
 He knows how to pace the hike and where to get water along the way.